Skip to content

 Outcome, Vote, and Next Steps

-• Decision: Motion to authorize Chair Eisenhower to negotiate a license for log storage on county-owned property for the purpose of bridge projects.
+• Decision: "Authorize Chair Eisenhower to negotiate a license for log storage on county-owned property for the purpose of bridge projects."

 Metadata